vp817/RakNetProtocolDoc/README.md

 This is the latest RakNet protocol documentation.
 It includes information on the data types used in the protocol and details about each packet and their associated fields.

+TODO: will be modified after some time to make it better for the eye and a lot of useless stuff will be removed

 ## Data Types

 | Type | Size | Note |